dennissergeev/mod_pl_orog_ice/README.md

-# Modification of Polar Low development by Orography and Sea Ice
+# Modification of Polar Low Development by Orography and Sea Ice

 This repository contains Python scripts used for the paper.